Xylosandrus germanus

-Xylosandrus germanus, known generally as the alnus ambrosia beetle or black stem borer, is a species of ambrosia beetle in the family Curculionidae.
+Xylosandrus germanus, known generally as the alnus ambrosia beetle, black timber bark beetle or black stem borer, is a species of ambrosia beetle in the family Curculionidae.
 X. germanus poses challenges in woody ornamental species and orchard crops such as apples and pecan.
 Furthermore, X. germanus is recognized or suspected to act as a vector for plant pathogens to varying extents, potentially leading to the decline of trees.
-The black stem borer is native to eastern Asia, but is an invasive species in Europe and North America.
+The black stem borer is native to eastern Asia, but spreads as an invasive species in Europe and North America.
 This species carries and feeds on associated ambrosia fungus, Ambrosiella grosmanniae.

-Physiology
+Description and morphology

-Xylosandrus germanus are tiny insects, where females measure up to approximately 2 millimeters.
+Xylosandrus germanus are tiny insects, where females measure up to 2 millimeters.
 The adult female is typically 2.3 times as long as wide.
 On the other hand, males are rarely found outside of the gallery system.
-The flightless X. germanus males are typically smaller than females and do not possess mycetangia.
-Males measure up to only approximately 1.3 – 1.8 millimeters long, twice as wide as long.
+The flightless X. germanus males are typically smaller than females and do not possess mycetangia to transport fungi.
+Males measure only approximately 1.3 – 1.8 millimeters long, twice as wide as long.

 The eggs of X. germanus are white, translucent, shiny, ellipsoidal, and measure up to about 0.67 mm long and 0.38 mm wide.

-Habitat
+Distribution and habitat

 In contrast to other species within the Xyleborini tribe, such as Xylosandrus and related genera, X. germanus is found outside of the tropical zone.
 The distribution is limited to temperate climates, including both its native habitats and regions where it has been introduced.
 Emergence expected after and within 6 days of full bloom on Cornelian cherry dogwood, and usually after and within 4 days of first bloom on Norway maple and full bloom on border forsythia.

+First emergence in spring may coincide with 75 growing degree days (base 50F).